Pepryan/openstack-resource/README.md

 - flask

 ### Still on check (known bugs)
-- Data aio.csv not update (not yet updated as of Sept 2023)
-- Data from allocation.txt and sum of vCPUs not same (because aio.csv not update)
 - Picture when "Generate Plot" can be only see in the "Results" project dir, not yet implement in frontend (still error)
 - Picture plot allocation only listing instance on destination host (instance to move not yet added)